 You might want to import your bookmarks into a separate folder automatically, so you can keep them separate from the bookmarks you already had in Safari.

 You can accomplish this by importing bookmarks from an HTML file, which you can export from Firefox or Chrome.
+See our guide to exporting Chrome bookmarks for info on this.

 Go to File > Import From > Bookmarks HTML File.
 Then select the HTML file you want to import and click Import.